GloveDotCom/meetup/bowery/README.md

 ```

 ### Notes
 [Tweet] me and I might store my container in Docker Hub or on my personal server.
-If you have any questions because ther README wasn't clear open a issue labeled "help wanted" or [tweet] me.
+If you have any questions because the README wasn't clear, please open a issue labeled "help wanted".
 I be in these internet streets.

 ### Packages
 The following packages are used:
 * [Mux]

 ### Development
 Want to contribute?
-Wavey ... pull requests weclomed
+Wavey ... pull requests welcomed

 ### Todo's